Ohlins Rally & Track Owners Manual

 With the second adjustable bleed valve, on the top of the reservoir, you can adjust the compression damping.
 Some models have separate high and low speed compression clamping.

 At higher shaft speeds the damping forces are primarily controlled by the main piston and its compression and rebound shim stacks.
-By changing the numbers, diameter, and thickness of the shims in the stack and by using different jets in the valves, your Öhlins shock absorbers are tailormade for just your car.
+By changing the numbers, diameter, and thickness of the shims in the stack and by using different jets in the valves, your Ohlins shock absorbers are tailormade for just your car.

-On a smooth surface
+On a Smooth Surface

 When you are driving on a smooth surface and the shock absorbers are compressed slowly (low shaft speed), the damping oil is forced only through the adjuster valve in the piston shaft, (Fig.1), flow 3.